JckHamm3r/Sonar-v.2-Tik-Backup/README.md

 Line 36 --> Enter the password for your MikroTik devices.

+Line 101 --> Change "MikroTik" to however you have the manufacturer spelled for your MikroTik devices in your Sonar v.2 instance.

 Line 137 --> Change "30" to the number of days worth of backups that you want to keep.

 # Customization